-Kim Windvogel is a writer and artist constantly trying to understand life and how we can come up with innovative ways to be better as a society and is a co-founder of FEMMEPROJECTS and has, along with her co-directors, worked with 4000 young womxn in disadvantaged schools across the Western Cape.
+Kim Windvogel is a writer and activist constantly trying to understand life and how we can come up with innovative ways to be better as a society.
+Kim is a co-founder of FEMMEPROJECTS and has, along with her co-directors, worked with 4000 young womxn in disadvantaged schools across the Western Cape.
 Growing up in Cape Town to parents who hail from the Boland, Kim was always encouraged to think independently.
 The Arts is of vital importance to them and in 2010 they went on to study Western Classical Music at the University of Cape Town, ultimately graduating in 2013.

-Gender and the dynamics thereof is one of Kim’s greatest interests - breaking taboos and stereotypes linked to gender and race is something that Kim fights for daily through her writing.
-They graduated from the Activate Change Drivers leadership course in 2016 and holds frequent panel discussions and talks on gender, womxn’s rights and sanitation in partnership with Right2Know, Department of Water & Sanitation and various schools both in Johannesburg and Cape Town.
+Gender and the dynamics thereof is one of Kim’s greatest interests - breaking taboos and stereotypes linked to gender and race is something that Kim fights for daily through their writing.
+They graduated from the Activate Change Drivers leadership course in 2016 and holds frequent panel discussions and talks on gender, womxn’s rights and sanitation in partnership with various stakeholders such as, Department of Water & Sanitation and various schools both in Johannesburg and Cape Town.
+Kim is currently part of a fellowship with the United Nations through the organisation OutRight Action International in New York City.
 In Kim’s ideal world, gender would be something that we could wear like clothing, accepting both feminine and masculine in our lives without enforcing any gender roles on anyone based on the sex they were assigned at birth.

 Kelly- Eve Koopman is a community leader that uses her many disciplines to propel social change.
 A theatre graduate, she has worked in both the theatre and film industry and has used these creative skills to develop, implement and commandeer initiatives that drive social transformation.